Masters Betting Odds 2022

-Even better, we can now bet on what will transpire right here in Michigan.
-Our complete guide to betting on the Masters will cover everything you need to know while pointing you to the top legal places to get in the game.
+Even better, we can now bet on the Masters right here in Michigan.
+Our complete guide to betting on the Masters will cover everything you need to know while pointing you to the top legal sportsbooks.

-As the 2021 Masters approaches, the betting market has spoken loud and clear.
-There are three consensus favorites to win the vaunted green jacket.
+As the 2022 Masters approaches, the betting market has spoken loud and clear.
+There are four consensus favorites to win the vaunted green jacket.
 Let’s take a look at what each of them brings to the table.
-(Note: Odds are as of April 5.)

-Currently ranked third in the OWGR, Rahm flirted with victories in multiple majors in the 2020 resumption of play following the pandemic stoppage.
-His recent form allowed him as one of the few top players to threaten a victory at the recent WGC-Dell Match Play Championship.
+Rahm has flirted with victories in multiple majors in the past few years.
+His recent form always makes him one of the few top players to threaten a victory at any Championship.

-Spieth’s recent ascent into nearly co-favorite status is a benefit for anyone who wants to bet on Justin Thomas, who secured a victory at last month’s so-called “fifth major,” The Players Championship.
-Thomas has a major under his belt at the 2017 PGA Championship and several other close calls along the way.
-The former world No. 1 has 16 wins to his credit before the age of 28, and that success rate puts him in Tiger Woods and Jack Nicklaus territory.
+Thomas has a major under his belt at the 2017 PGA Championship and several other close calls.
+The former world No. 1 had 16 wins to his credit before the age of 28.

 While seeing a favorite win it all would be exciting, there will be a lot more bang for bettors’ bucks if a dark horse pulls it off.
 So who fits the bill as a golfer to watch at the Masters?
 Here’s a trio to keep in mind.